 He Who Gets Slapped (1924) Director: Victor Sjöström

-The film plays out like a Greek tragedy.
-The main character, Paul, misses the mark and is betrayed.
-He exacts his vengeance, only to die in a fit of mania, amidst an uproar of laughter and applause from the crowd.
-Perhaps it can be viewed as a dark comedy -laughter amidst heavy themes of utter humiliation, the depths to which one man can sink, the absurd gratification found in vengeance.
+This film unfolds like a Greek tragedy.
+Paul, the protagonist, misses his chance and is betrayed.
+He exacts vengeance, only to die in a fit of mania amidst an uproar of laughter and applause from the crowd.
+Perhaps it can be viewed as a dark comedy –laughter amidst heavy themes of utter humiliation, the depths to which one man can sink, and an absurd gratification found in vengeance.